Born In: Chicago, Illinois, United States

-Keith Kozart, better known as Chief Keef, is an American rapper, record producer and a mixtape artist.
+Keith Kozart, better known as Chief Keef, is an American rapper, record producer, and mixtape artist.
 Keef gained fame among the local high school students while he was still a teenager.
 He was an aggressive guy and always invited troubles with other kids and law.
 However, the musical talent that he possessed helped him become a hot commodity among the record labels, who signed him while he was still a teenager.
-Keef first signed a deal with Interscope records and soon after that, made a switch to 1017 Brick Squad.
+Keef first signed a deal with Interscope Records and soon after that, made a switch to 1017 Brick Squad.
 Keef later started his own record label by the name Glory Boyz Entertainment, and the name was later changed to Glo Gang.
-Keef released his first album in late 2012 titled ‘Finally Rich’ and achieved instant success with chart-buster singles such as ‘I don’t like’ and ‘Love Sosa’.
+Keef released his first album in late 2012 titled Finally Rich and achieved instant success with chart-busting singles, such as I don’t Like and Love Sosa.
 Even though he became successful, he kept messing with the law.
-Through his Glo Gang label, Keef released his mixtapes and kept making money.
+Through his Glo Gang label, Chief Keef released his mixtapes and kept making money.
 His legal troubles have constantly harmed his career and he says that it definitely is taking a toll on his career as a musician.
-Although Keef wanted Bang 3 to be his second album, he released another one called ‘Nobody’ in 2014.
+Although Keef wanted Bang 3 to be his second album, he released another one called Nobody in 2014.

 Chief Keef was born Keith Kozart in Chicago on 15th August 1995 in a financially unstable family.
 His mother conceived him when she was 16 and the information regarding his father is still not known.
 His grandmother became his legal guardian and named him after his deceased uncle.
 Keef spent early days of his childhood in a black neighborhood in city’s South side.